eddwatts/quicksetup/README.md

 Read-Only Raspberry Pi

-sudo raspi-config
+sudo raspi-config<br>
 Navigate down to “Performance Options” and then “Overlay File System.”
-Select “Yes” to both the enable and write-protect questions.
+Select “Yes” to both the enable and write-protect questions.<br>
 It may take a minute or more while the system works, this is normal.
-Tab to the “Finish” button and reboot when prompted.
+Tab to the “Finish” button and reboot when prompted.<br>

-watchdog setup with timeout of 15s, max load of 24, wireless interface check, ping check of 1.1.1.1, running in real time. watchdog not enabled as default untill checked working on a pi
+watchdog setup with timeout of 15s, max load of 24, wireless interface check, ping check of 1.1.1.1, running in real time.<br>
+watchdog not enabled as default untill checked working on a pi

-lsmod | grep wd
+lsmod | grep wd<br>
 ls -la /dev/watchdog*

-sudo systemctl enable watchdog sudo systemctl start watchdog sudo systemctl status watchdog
+sudo systemctl enable watchdog<br>
+sudo systemctl start watchdog<br>
+sudo systemctl status watchdog<br>